-1. Seminar will develop confidence and communication skills in to the students a was refund.
+Seminar will develop confidence and communication skills in to the students d was stimed.

 Student must present and participate in class seminar which will be conducted in the department every week.
 Based on the student performance in the seminar, the score/credit will be evaluated.